Dirck Storm: Town clerk and farmer

-Sleepy Hollow
+Philipsburg Manor

 In 1691, Storm was sent to Tappan by the British, who were setting up new governments at the time.
-There, he became the first Secretary and Clerk of the Sessions for Orange County, New York.
-He was also the Voorleser of the Tappan Church.
-In 1693, he joined his old friend Frederick Philipse, and acted as tax collector for the vast manor held by Philipse.
+There, he became the first Secretary and Clerk of Session for Orange County, New York.
+He was also the voorleser of the Tappan Church.
+In 1693, he joined his old friend Frederick Philipse and acted as tax collector for the vast Philipsburg Manor, which was held by Philipse.
 Storm and his wife were recorded as members of the Old Dutch Church at Sleepy Hollow as early as 1697, soon after the church was constructed.
+For the latter part of his life, he lived on the lands of the Philipsburg Manor, specifically in the area known as the Upper Mills, which surrounded Philipsburg Manor House.

 Writer

 On November 3, 1715, the church members selected Storm to begin recording the history of the church retroactively from 1697.
 Historic records show that they decided that Storm was "the best informed and most competent member be chosen to make up a statement of events that led to the founding of the church."
-Abraham de Revier, Sr. was the first elder of the church and evidently kept a private memorandum book that is now lost to history.
-However, it was heavily drawn upon by Storm in composing Het Notite Boeck.
+Abraham de Revier, Sr., the first elder of the church (or his son of the same name) evidently kept a private memorandum book, now lost to history, which was drawn upon by Storm in composing his record.
+Storm's Het Notite Boeck is one of the most important books in early American history—chronicling Dutch Colonial community life in the English-ruled Province of New York.

-Legacy
+Descendants

-Storm was of the yeoman class and, under Dutch law, was allowed to buy his farmland in Sleepy Hollow outright from the lord of the Manor, his friend Frederick Philipse.
-All of his sons were farmers, but many descendants were captains of their own boats on the Hudson River.
+Storm was of the yeoman class and, under Dutch law, was allowed to buy his farmland in Sleepy Hollow outright from the lord of the manor, his friend Frederick Philipse.
+All of his sons were farmers, but many of his descendants became captains of their own boats on the Hudson River.

 Descendant Capt.
-Jacob Storm lived in the Philipse Manor house, which is now a museum.
-The old mill house was once his office.
+Jacob Storm (1801–1883) was a prominent boat captain and merchant in the Hudson River trade.
+He was one of the successive owners of Philipsburg Manor House and surrounding property (after it was confiscated from the Loyalist Philipse family during the American Revolution, it was purchased in 1785 by Gerard G. Beekman Jr., and Storm bought it from Beekman's descendants in 1860).
+He also owned a large estate, called Mount Hope, in what is now the central area of Tarrytown.
+With Washington Irving, he cofounded the historic Sleepy Hollow Cemetery, where both of them are buried.

 Death

 In May or June 1716, Storm died at Tarrytown, New York.
 He is buried at the Old Dutch Church Burying Ground in Sleepy Hollow, New York.

-Dirck Storm is the ancestor of many notable Americans, including the famous clergyman David Storm, deacon and elder of the Old Dutch Church of Sleepy Hollow.
+Dirck Storm is the ancestor of many notable Americans, including the famous clergyman David Gregory Storm, deacon and elder of the Old Dutch Church of Sleepy Hollow.
 Many Americans with the last name "Storm" or "Storms" can trace their ancestry to him.